TLA-FLAT/FLAT/README.md

 __NOTE__: simple passwords are included in the setup, they should not be take along to a production environment!

-This introductionary example uses CMDIfied IMDI as it allows some more pre-defined configuration.
-See below for some hints when you don't have IMDI records.

 The following commands show how to build a setup that supports FLAT base plus facetted search and the DoorKeeper:

 ```sh